 Make sure to purchase your hay as early as possible, preferably summer.
 The earlier you buy it, the cheaper and better quality it will be.
 If you wait until winter, you’re going to be scraping the bottom of the barrel.

 Check out this article for more tips on preparing your horse for winter.

-The reason horses have different feed needs in the winter is because their bodies have to work harder to maintain an acceptable body temperature.
-Critical temperature is “at what temperature a horse’s nutritional requirements change to maintain normal body temperature.”
-For every degree below critical temperature, increase your horse’s daily calorie allowance by 1%.
+The reason horses in Winter have different feed needs is because their bodies have to work harder to maintain an acceptable body temperature.
+The critical temperature is “at what temperature a horse’s nutritional requirements change to maintain normal body temperature.”
+For every degree below the critical temperature, increase your horse’s daily calorie allowance by 1%.